Harleen Sethi

 Harleen Sethi (born 23 June 1992) is an Indian actress who primarily works in Hindi television and web series.
 Sethi is best known for her portrayal in the series Broken But Beautiful, Kohrra and Doctors.
 In 2025, she expanded to Hindi films with Be Happy.

 Early life

 Sethi was born on 23 June 1992 in Mumbai, Maharashtra.
-She completed her schooling from Jankidevi Public School in Andheri, and subsequently pursued her graduation from Narsee Monjee Institute of Management Studies.
+She completed her schooling from Jankidevi Public School in Andheri, and subsequently pursued her graduation from Narsee Monjee Institute of Management Studies(NMIMS).